ctrlaltdylan/react-todo/README.md

+# React Todo App

+## This README is huge!
+I just want to get started!

+No problem, just run `npm i` or `yarn` and use `yarn start` or `npm start` to start the local server.
+Anddd that's it!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>